Frequently Asked Questions - Cardio-Vascular Screening

 I get leg swelling every time I fly, does this mean I have had a DVT?

 No, leg swelling during any long journey is common and usually settles within a day or two.
 However, if there is calf or thigh pain associated with swelling, or the swelling fails to settle, duplex imaging may be required.
-Leg swelling can be prevented by regular short walks or calf exercises and by wearing compression stocks during the journey.
+Leg swelling can be reduced or prevented by regular short walks or calf exercises and by wearing compression stocks during the journey.

 What do I need to wear for the examination?